But, where does polyester rate?

 Summary – Is Polyester Sustainable & Eco Friendly As A Fabric?

-No. Not compared to other fabrics on the market.
+Not compared to other fabrics available on the market – especially natural fibres.

 It is one of the least sustainable and eco friendly for a few reasons:

-- it uses a lot of water, a lot of energy and has a high carbon footprint
+– It uses a lot of water (only surpassed by some cotton farms in India using a lot of water), uses a lot of energy (behind only Acrylic and Nylon fibres), and has a high carbon footprint (much higher than cotton)

-- it uses many chemicals, dyes, finishers and so on during the production process
+– It uses many chemicals, dyes, finishers and other chemicals during the production process

 Some people make the point that polyester might need less washing, ironing and after purchase care than some natural fabrics, and has a lower eco and sustainability footprint because of this, but this is a general point and really depends on the person and fabric item in question.